 Exercise of the legs is the cornerstone of training.
 Because walking is necessary for most activities of daily living, many rehabilitation programs use walking (sometimes on a treadmill) as the preferred mode of training.
 Some people may prefer exercising on a stationary bicycle.
 Choosing an exercise that is comfortable and satisfying for the person enhances willingness to participate long-term.

 Exercise training of the arms is also beneficial for people with chronic lung diseases who have shortness of breath or other symptoms during their normal activities of daily living, such as washing their hair or shaving.
-Such training is needed because some of the shoulder muscles are used in breathing as well as in moving the arms, and arm work can quickly overexert these muscles.
+Such training is needed because chronic lung disease can cause muscle loss, and some of the shoulder muscles are used in breathing as well as in moving the arms.
+Activities involving arm work can quickly overexert these muscles.

 People who have lung disease often need nutritional evaluation and counseling.
 For example, those with the most severe chronic obstructive pulmonary disease often experience weight loss.
 Pulmonary rehabilitation programs help people avoid weight loss and maintain muscle mass.
 People must be taught to eat in such a way that they maintain adequate caloric intake while avoiding becoming too full, which can interfere with breathing.
 Alternatively, some people gain weight because of a reduced activity level.
 In this case, breathing places a greater demand on an already taxed respiratory system.
 Weight reduction benefits such people.